Two arrested in downtown Bristol stabbing

 BRISTOL, Va. — Two people accused of stabbing a man in downtown Bristol have been arrested, police said Wednesday.

 Tina Marie Kennedy, 46, of Kingsport, Tennessee, was arrested Aug.
 16 at a home in Bristol, Tennessee.
 She faces a charge of assault and battery.
-Darrell McMurray, 50, of Bristol, Virginia, was located Tuesday afternoon underneath a bridge in Bristol, Tennessee.
-He’s been charged with aggravated malicious wounding.
+Darrell McMurray, 50, of Bristol, Virginia, was found under a bridge in Bristol, Tennessee.
+He’s been charged with aggravated malicious wounding, police said.

-Kennedy and McMurray, who are homeless, are being held at the Sullivan County jail and are awaiting jurisdiction, Crawford said.
+Kennedy and McMurray, who are homeless, are being held at the Sullivan County jail and are awaiting extradition, Crawford said.
+They are being held without bail on fugitive from justice warrants.
+Kennedy also has a violation of probation warrant, according to the jail.